eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

   Description: Returns a derived key from the provided "pass" string using "salt" and "rounds" count as specified in RFC 2898 as a hexadecimal string.
 Using the optional -bin flag will return the result as binary data.

-  Returns: a derived key from the provided "pass" string using "salt" and "rounds" count as specified in RFC 2898 as a hexadecimal string.
+  Returns: a derived key from the provided ``pass`` string using ``salt`` and ``rounds`` count as specified in RFC 2898 as a hexadecimal string.
 Using the optional -bin flag will return the result as binary data.

   .. admonition:: Example
      :collapsible: closed